Dentistry

 How It Works:

 Schedule a Dental Consultation: We start with a comprehensive evaluation to assess your pet’s dental needs and determine if an anesthetic dental procedure is recommended.
-If you would like to schedule at our Dedham hospital, call 781.373.8080 or email dedham@veturgentcare.com and a member of our front desk team will be in touch.
-For scheduling at our Braintree hospital, call 617.481.5197 or email braintree@veturgentcare.com and a member of our front desk team will be in touch.
+Contact your preferred location by phone or email and a member of our front desk team will be in touch:

-Get a Personalized Treatment Plan: Our team, led by Dr. Bleakley in Dedham and Dr. Breda in Braintree, will walk you through the recommended care—including cleanings or extractions—and answer any questions you have.
+Get a Personalized Treatment Plan: Our team, led by Dr. Breda in Braintree, Dr. Bleakley in Dedham, Dr. Thomas in Narrangansett, and Dr. Geddes in Plymouth, will walk you through the recommended care—including cleanings or extractions—and answer any questions you have.

-Book the Procedure: Once your pet’s care plan is cleared, we’ll schedule their dentistry appointment, all handled in our fully equipped facilities in Dedham or Braintree.
+Book the Procedure: Once your pet’s care plan is cleared, we’ll schedule their dentistry appointment, all handled in our fully equipped facilities in Braintree, Dedham, Narragansett, or Plymouth.

 FAQs: